infinitered/ignite/boilerplate/README.md

 **utils**
 This is a great place to put miscellaneous helpers and utilities.
 Things like date helpers, formatters, etc. are often found here.
 However, it should only be used for things that are truely shared across your application.
 If a helper or utility is only used by a specific component or model, consider co-locating your helper with that component or model.

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.
-This is also where you will specify whether you want to run the app in storybook mode.

 ### ./ignite directory